Edmund Kara

-Edmund Kara (17 October 192525 May 2001) was an American fashion illustrator and designer, interior designer, and sculptor on the Big Sur coast of California.
+Edmund Kara (17 October 1925 – 25 May 2001) was an American fashion illustrator and designer, interior designer, and sculptor on the Big Sur coast of California.

 Biography

 Education and early career

 Kara was born in Roselle Park, New Jersey and descended from Eastern European immigrants.
 His interest in art began at an early age.
 He attended New Jersey's Arts High School.

 At the age of 18, Kara moved to New York City and started working in the display department of Macy's.
 He soon moved to fashion illustration for advertising agencies.
 He was introduced to Lena Horne, and was soon designing her performance wardrobe.
 Kara also designed for Peggy Lee, Sarah Churchill, Keely Smith, Miss Stella Brooks, and Mrs. Nat King Cole, Maria.
 Kara then designed for custom collections for Rosette Pennington and Jewel, among other custom houses in both New York and Los Angeles.
 He went on to create his own label.

-Kara also worked in Los Angeles in the 1950s and doing theatrical wardrobe and costume design for both Universal and Paramount Studios.
-He also worked doing freelance interior design.
+Kara also worked in Los Angeles in the 1950's and doing theatrical wardrobe and costume design for both Universal and Paramount Studios.
+Moreover, he worked doing freelance interior design.